Greenruhm/connect/docs/components/sign-up.md

 ### ViewComponent

 `ViewComponent` overrides the whole implementation of the Greenruhm view.
-By providing this prop, the client must take care of all the interations of the user with the application and calling the functions passed as props at the right time.
+By providing this prop, the client must take care of all the interactions of the user with the application and calling the functions passed as props at the right time.

 #### Props